ponoor/python-step-series/docs/step-series.rst

 The amps listed here reflect the cumulative maximum phase current draw of all motors, not the maximum current capacity of the power supply.
 Look at :ref:`Current Capacity` for more information.
 The STEP800 has a maximum phase current draw of 2A per motor whereas the STEP400 has a maximum of 5A.
-Please keep these limits in mind when choosing you motor.
+Please keep these limits in mind when choosing your motor.

 ^^^^^^^^^^^^^^
 DC Barrel Plug